-Do you have this constant issue of having money runs out at the end of the month?
+Do you have the constant issue of having money run out at the end of the month?
 Your bills are here to stay, no matter what your cash level is.

 But, there is something you can do to help your situation.
 What you can do is decide on which bills are to be paid without delay and which ones you can put off a little bit longer.